ctb/titus-blog/src/2014-scalable-cms-problems.rst

               return True
        return False

-The trick to this is the 'if b.is_at_capacity()' condition.
+The important bit here is the 'if b.is_at_capacity()' condition.
 What the scalable Bloom filter does is successively allocate and fill new Bloom filter tables *as old ones fill up*.
 This means that the overall memory consumption goes up as new objects arrive.

 There are some tricks needed to make this work -- you need to define the progression in table sizes as you load in more elements, and you